hiradtaba/academic-kickstart/content/home/experience.md

   location = "Syracuse, New York" date_start = "2020-05-26"
   date_end = ""
-  description = "I work remotely in a group as part of a project to build a Wireless Alarm system.
+  description = "I work remotely in a group as part of a project to design a Wireless Alarm system.
 During the project I have the task of designing and simulating RF circuits using PSpice.
 I also use MATLAB and Excel to analyze data that I received from the simulations."

 [[experience]]
   title = "College of Engineering Academic Advisor"